Click on any phrase to play the video at that point.Close

 For us moderns, virtuoso technique is used to create imaginary worlds in fiction and in movies, to express intense emotions with music, painting and dance.
 But still, one fundamental trait of the ancestral personality persists in our aesthetic cravings: the beauty we find in skilled performances.
 From Lascaux to the Louvre to Carnegie Hall, human beings have a permanent innate taste for virtuoso displays in the arts.
 We find beauty in something done well.

 So the next time you pass a jewelry shop window displaying a beautifully cut teardrop-shaped stone, don't be so sure it's just your culture telling you that that sparkling jewel is beautiful.
 Your distant ancestors loved that shape and found beauty in the skill needed to make it, even before they could put their love into words.
 Is beauty in the eye of the beholder?
 No, it's deep in our minds.
 It's a gift handed down from the intelligent skills and rich emotional lives of our most ancient ancestors.
 Our powerful reaction to images, to the expression of emotion in art, to the beauty of music, to the night sky, will be with us and our descendants for as long as the human race exists.

 You can share this video by copying this HTML to your clipboard and pasting into your blog or web page.

 Got an idea, question, or debate inspired by this talk?
 Start a TED Conversation.

 TED collaborates with animator Andrew Park to illustrate Denis Dutton's provocative theory on beauty -- that art, music and other beautiful things, far from being simply "in the eye of the beholder," are a core part of human nature with deep evolutionary origins.

-Denis Dutton is a philosophy professor and the editor of Arts & Letters Daily.
-In his book The Art Instinct, he suggests that humans are hard-wired to seek beauty.
+Denis Dutton was a philosophy professor and the editor of Arts & Letters Daily.
+In his book The Art Instinct, he suggested that humans are hard-wired to seek beauty.
 Full bio »